Archive for the ‘FINANCIAL EDUCATION 101’ Category

 When You Get Paid, Where Do You Put ALL Your Money?

-Page 85, point 3, of Best Selling Author Nelson Nash’s book, Becoming Your Own Banker, asks you to consider this point — When you get paid for your work, you put ALL of it into “someone else’s bank” and then write checks from the account to buy the things of life.
-SO, “someone else’s bank” gets all […]
+Page 85, point 3, of Best Selling Author Nelson Nash’s book, Becoming Your Own Banker, asks you to consider this point – When you get paid for your work, you put ALL of it into “someone else’s bank” and then write checks from the account to buy the things of life.
+SO, “someone else’s bank” […]

 May 19, 2011